Legal Timelines for Suing after an Accident in Washington State

 Under Washington law, two options exist for a minor filing a personal injury case.
 First, the child’s parent or guardian could file a claim on behalf of the minor.
 The three-year deadline would apply in this case.
 The other option is for the child to file a claim within three years after they turn 18.

 Some circumstances warrant an extension (or “tolling”) of the deadline to file a personal injury lawsuit.
 In addition to the case where the accident victim is under 18, the discovery rule may apply.
-The discovery rule may be triggered if the injuries suffered do not immediately exhibit themselves after the accident.
-If the injuries are discovered six months after the accident, for example, and you file the lawsuit three years and four months after the accident, the court may allow your case to proceed.
-It is best, however, to seek legal advice from an experienced personal injury attorney after an accident concerning the deadline to file suit so you do not inadvertently waive your opportunity to pursue the compensation you need in court.
+The discovery rule can apply when the injuries from an accident don’t become apparent immediately.
+For instance, if you discover your injuries six months following the accident and file a lawsuit three years and four months after the accident occurred, the court might permit your case to move forward.
+It is best to seek legal advice from an experienced personal injury attorney after an accident concerning the deadline to file suit so you do not inadvertently waive your opportunity to pursue the compensation you need in court.

 What If the Trial Happens More Than Three Years after the Accident?

 Your case may proceed if you filed the lawsuit before the three years expired.
-In other words, the issue is not whether the trial has ended and a judgment has been rendered.
+In other words, the issue does not concern the conclusion of the trial and the rendering of a judgment.
 Instead, the critical deadline is filing the lawsuit before the deadline to file has passed.
-Often, lawsuits may be filed just before the filing time passes, so the trial does not occur until long after the deadline expires.
+Often, parties file lawsuits just before the deadline expires, resulting in the trial occurring long after the deadline has passed.

 How Can a Personal Injury Attorney Help Me?